• About

 • Often a significantly better price point

-Important: “Seconds” does not automatically mean weak or unusable stone.
-It often means the color falls outside narrow commercial grading standards—great news for buyers who want natural character and strong value.
+One may also see the term "Seconds" used with bluestone.
+It is important to note: “Seconds” does not automatically mean weak or unusable stone.
+It may refer to the color falls outside narrow commercial grading standards—great news for buyers who want natural character and strong value.

 Why Full-Color Bluestone Is a Smart Choice